Adolfo Cambiaso: 1995 to 1999

 He won 31 tournaments with teams like La Martina, Ellerstina/Ellerston White, White Birch and Outback.

 His awards included the Olimpia de Plata award as the most important Argentine polo player of 1997, and the best player at the final of the Abierto Argentino 1997, with a record 67 goals in the 1998 Abierto Argentino.

 2000 to 2004

 In this period Cambiaso took home 33 trophies.
 He left Ellerstina, and became successful with his own team, La Dolfina, which he co-founded with Bartolomé Castagnola, and won the Campeonato Argentino Abierto de Polo (Argentine Open) in 2002.
-In England he started playing for the Dubai team, and won the Cartier Queen's Cup three times and the Gold Cup twice, among other tournaments.
+In England he started playing for the Dubai team, and won the Cartier Queen's Cup three times and the Gold Cup seven (including for other teams), among other tournaments.

 2005 to 2008

 Cambiaso's La Dolfina team continued to dominate, winning the Argentine Open in 2005, 2006 and 2007.
 They defeated Ellerstina by 20–19 in 2005, the highest score in an Argentine Open final match.
 He continued playing successfully for Dubai in England, but also became captain for team Crab Orchard in the US, winning the US Open and the USPA Gold Cup.
 2008 was a less successful year, not winning one match in the English polo season, nor any of the prestigious Argentine tournaments.
 La Dolfina made it to the finals of the Argentine Open, but was beaten by Ellerstina 12-13 after a golden goal by Gonzalo Pieres in an extra time.